 - Single-Season High: 51 in 1990

-After a lackluster start to his Major-League career, Cecil Fielder went to Japan in 1989 and mashed 38 home runs.
-That caught the attention of the Tigers, who signed him for the 1990 season and were rewarded with back-to-back MVP finishes from the big first baseman.
+After a lackluster start to his Major League career, Cecil Fielder went to Japan in 1989 and mashed 38 home runs.
+That caught the attention of the Tigers, who signed him for the 1990 season, and they were rewarded with back-to-back MVP finishes from the big first baseman.
 Fielder popped 51 home runs in 1990, which were the most in the American League since Roger Maris set the all-time record with 61 homers in 1961, and he again led the league in 1991 with 44 more.
 Those two seasons more than tripled his career total from four partial seasons with the Toronto Blue Jays from 1986 to '89.
 Fielder continued his power surge with the Tigers for seven seasons, making three All-Star teams and winning two Silver Sluggers.
 His son, Prince, played for the Tigers in 2012 and '13.
 Both men finished their careers with 319 total home runs.

 1. Hank Greenberg